 Skipping meals can also mean that you are reducing the ability to get the sufficient quantity of vitamins and minerals your body requires to keep you healthy and your mind sharp.
 We all need an appropriate amount of macronutrients to stay on top of our game and keep our hormones in balance.
 The rule of thumb for a macronutrient balanced diet to keep us from craving unhealthy alternatives is 40% Carbs (complex), 30% Fat (90% poly or unsaturated, 10% Saturated), and 30% Protein (clean sources).
 Sticking to high-quality food sources to get the macronutrients will usually mean that you will also be getting the appropriate micronutrients to stay healthy.
 Take a multivitamin, recommended by your health practitioner, if you are worried about getting enough vitamins and minerals in your diet.

 You could try eating several “mini” meals throughout the day at regular intervals instead of skipping meals.
 Generally, this strategy will help the body utilize all of the calories you are ingesting rather than storing extra calories as “fuel” (fat) for a later date.

 Keep in mind everyone is different, and this strategy may not work for you.
 Some people find that eating three square meals a day with no snacks in between works better for them.
-The best thing you can do is an experiment with what works best for you in your circumstances with your lifestyle and schedule.
+The best thing you can do is experiment with what works best for you for your lifestyle and schedule.

 Find Your Healthy Snack on The Outside Aisles of the Grocery Store